nikhil-shr-23/Podkaast/README.md

-# 🎙️ PDF2Podcast - Convert PDFs to Podcasts
+# 🎙️ Podkaast - Convert PDFs to Podcasts

 A web application that converts PDF documents into engaging podcasts using advanced text-to-speech technology.
 Built with Gradio and featuring multiple TTS engines for reliable audio generation.